brandevwork/angular-pwa-arcgis-multimaps/README.md

 ## :floppy_disk: Setup

 * Install dependencies by running `npm i` then enter:
-* `ng test` for Jasmine tests carried out in Karma console
 * `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 * `ng build --prod` for a PWA build folder
 * `http-server -p 8080 -c-1 dist/angular-arcgis-multimaps` then select `http://127.0.0.1:8080` to see PWA app running on a dev server (`ng serve` does not work)